artdesignbySF/BTC-tarrot/README.md

 ### I. The Magician

 **Visual:** A figure with intense, glowing eyes stands behind a table covered in arcane symbols and tools.
 One hand holds a wand that emits a beam of light, while the other points downwards, grounding the energy.
-The table is adorned with a Lightning Network node symbol.
+The table is adorned with a prominent Lightning Network node symbol.

 **Bitcoin/Lightning Theme:** The Magician represents skill, resourcefulness, and the ability to manifest one's desires, which can be linked to the potential of blockchain technology.